jlevy/kmd/README.md

 - **Make simple tasks simple:** Doing a simple thing (like transcribing a video or proofreading a document) should be as easy as running a single command (not clicking through a dozen menus).
-  We should be able to tell someone how to do something just by telling them the command, instead of sharing a complex prompt or a tutorial video on how to use several apps.
+  We should be able to tell someone how to do something simply by telling them a command, instead of sharing a complex prompt or a tutorial video on how to use several apps.

 - **Make complex tasks possible:** Highly complex tasks and workflows should be easy to assemble (and rerun if they need to be automated) by adding new primitive actions and combining primitive actions into more complex workflows.
-  Any step should be as extensible with arbitrary code when needed.
+  You shouldn't need to be a programmer to use any task—but any task should be extensible with arbitrary code (written by you and an LLM) when needed.

 - **Augment human skills and judgement:** Some agent-style tools aim for pure automation.
   But even with powerful LLMs and tools, full automation is rare.